Outbox Pattern

 {% hint style="success" %}

-For critical parts of the systems we may decide to commit Messages to the same database as data changes using Outbox pattern.
+For critical parts of the system — payments, payouts, audit trails — commit messages to the same database as the data changes using Outbox.
+Lower-stakes notifications can publish directly to the broker.

 {% endhint %}